deckhouse/deckhouse/modules/040-control-plane-manager/docs/internal/ETCD_RECOVERY.md

 ### Solving the problem - First method

+First method works on the single and multi-master environments both.

-The solution is based on this [issue](https://github.com/etcd-io/etcd/issues/11949#issuecomment-1029906679) and involves the following steps:
+The solution is based on this [issue](https://github.com/etcd-io/etcd/issues/11949#issuecomment-1029906679) and involves the following steps on affected nodes:

 - stop etcd: